 Please NEVER send or submit the screenshot of your CV to your potential employer, it’s unprofessional.

-Current CV format in Nigeria: What should you include in your own.
+What should you include in your CV?

 - Contact details